See this simulation study preprint: https://pgmj.github.io/rasch_itemfit/

 Details

 Item-restscore will often indicate false positives (item misfit when it is not misfitting) if the sample size is above 400 and there is one truly misfitting item in the data.
-If there is more than one misfitting item, false positives can occur at sample sizes of n = 150-200.
+If there is more than one misfitting item, false positives can occur at such small sample sizes as n = 150-250 with increasing rates as n goes up.

 Conversely, when sample size is below n = 800, the detection rate of truly misfitting items is below 90%, particularly if misfitting items have location > 1.5 logits from the sample mean.